 Example: "My wife told her therapist that she's hiding community funds in another bank account."

-Privileges are another category of issues covered in the Evidence Code.
-What somebody tells his or her doctor, clergyman, psychotherapist, or lawyer is privileged communications, and is therefore confidential, with certain exceptions.
-You can't make your wife's therapist testify as to what she discussed in therapy, even if your wife may have told her therapist that she has been hiding thousands of dollars in community funds in some bank account in the Bahamas.
 Privileges can be waived, however, if your spouse says he is too disabled to work, he is raising the issue of his medical condition.
 In so doing, he's waiving his doctor-patient privilege, entitling you to obtain information regarding his disability from his doctor.

-If you want to go to trial, don't expect that you'll be able to say whatever you wish to say, and be sure that whatever you're seeking to gain from going to trial is worth the time and expense of gathering admissible evidence to prove your case.
-At the Law Offices of Evan Samuelson, we always endeavor to educate our clients on the process of going to trial and the costs involved.
+If you want to go to trial, don't expect you'll be able to say whatever you wish to, and be sure that whatever you're seeking to gain from going to trial is worth the time and expense of gathering admissible evidence to prove your case.